VinnieDophey/fighter-game-AI/README.md

 If the program says “no models found” while trying to load a model, it means two things:
 	•	You may have deleted the model folder
 	•	You may have run the program from another folder than the game folder.
-Ensure that the directory is  A:\bcdefg\hijk\Final_Game_Pygame_AI>
+Ensure that the directory is  A:\bcdefg\hijk\Pygame AI>

 Program Features - How it works, Findings, & Limitations My program uses Machine Learning, which basically means that the AI learns strategies on its own with a ML algorithm (using Pytorch library).